MonolixSuite Data set guide

 Format restrictions:

-• IGNORED LINE shall contain only integers 0 or 1.
+• IGNORED LINE shall contain only non-negative integers.

 2.8.Character definition